datacite/tasks/product_specifications/FBF44gf/readme.md

         Scenario: Displaying information about the charts
-            Given that a user request for more information about a chart When the user click on the info icon
-             Then a new window should be open.
+            Given that a user request for more information about a chart When the user hovers on the info icon Then a tooltip should be shown that reads "The field {field} from DOI metadata was used to generate this chart."
-              And the page in the new window should include a static page with info about each graph (support page).
+              And the info icon should have a link a static page with info about each graph (support page).

         Scenario: Displaying License chart
             Given there exist DOIs linked to an organisation